sjuery/LoROverseer/README.md

 Simply go to the following link: https://loroverseer.herokuapp.com/

-Creating an account will allow you to track your Legends of Runeterra games using this app (https://github.com/sjuery/LoRDataGatherer)
+Creating an account will allow you to track your Legends of Runeterra games using this app (https://github.com/sjuery/LoRDataGatherer).

+Clicking on a specific game on your Profile (https://loroverseer.herokuapp.com/profile/) will redirect you to a replay of said game

 Accessing the website without an account will still allow you to see general statistics on all games played with the app running.